Cellular Therapies and Novel Blood Products in Trauma and Critical Care – The Future of Transfusion Medicine

 Visit Exhibits/Posters

-Session 4 | Platelet Biology and Novel Blood Products in Trauma and Hemorrhage
+Session 4 | Platelet Biology and Novel Blood Products in Health and Disease

 This session will discuss the pathophysiology of platelet and endothelial function in health and disease.
 Advances in novel platelet products and oxygen carriers will be presented.